On an unexpected morning, we head to Yakake, a rainy post town

 A traditional Japanese house located in Yakage-cho.
 Behind it is a plaza where events can be held.

-One day, I was casually watching the NHK evening news at home, and
+One day, I was casually watching the evening news on NHK at home.

-by chance the special feature that day was a live broadcast from Yakage Town, Okayama Prefecture.
+Coincidentally, that day's special feature was a live broadcast from Yakage Town in Okayama Prefecture.

-The weather forecast predicted that it would rain more heavily in Okayama than in Kagawa.
+The weather forecast predicted heavier rain in Okayama Prefecture than in Kagawa Prefecture.

-So, I decided to get in the car at 5am and head towards Okayama.
+So, I decided to get in my car at 5 a.m. and head towards Okayama.

-However, I was debating until the last minute whether to make my destination "Yakage Town" or "Ojigatake (Kojima)."
+However, I was undecided until the last minute whether my destination should be "Yakage Town" or "Oji-ga-take (Kojima)".

-but Yakage Town has the charm of being a "post town in the rain."
+On the other hand, Yakage Townhas the charm of being a "post town in the rain."

-On the way across the Seto Ohashi Bridge, Yoshima Parking Area and checked the cloud movement on the Yahoo!
-Weather app.
+While driving across the Seto Ohashi Bridge,the Yoshima Parking Areaand checked the cloud movement using the Yahoo Weather app.

 "This means heavy rain is coming to Yakage Town."